Organ

 Sacred music was a very important activity in this temple, so it had to have an excellent organ that could assume that musical category.

-The new organ was built by Juan de Bono and Manuel Barrera y Carmona between 1792 and 1796.
-The Collegiate Church had a brilliant musical tradition, whose most universal figure had been, in the 17th century, the organist Correa de Arauxo.
+Built between 1792 and 1796 by Juan de Bono and Manuel Barrera y Carmona, the new organ upheld the Collegiate Church’s illustrious musical tradition, whose foremost figure in the 17th century was the organist Correa de Arauxo.

 A wide horizontal cornice rises above these tubes, which curves in the central part.
 Above this cornice rises the second body with a new set of tubes, flanked by two columns with Corinthian capitals and topped with a plain tympanum pediment.
 On both sides of this second body there are sculptures of juvenile angels and at the apex of the pediment there is a trumpeter angel with wings spread out, reminiscent of the angels that Cayetano de Acosta used to depict in his altarpieces.